obokhove/wetropolis20162020/README.md

 - Email Wout 04-06-2016: Plaatje freesmodel.
 The first deisgn was on one foam plated with a DDR-style city.
 We routed it but it was abandoned since the channel and residence time was too short.
 See file overstromingsmodel-rendering-03.JPG

+- A simple water level indicator and pump controller using arduino and a relay: https://youtu.be/JJllc2UXyt8

 - one ``'On the science of floods: rainfall, flooding and flood control revisited in the design of a table-top model' at Imperial College on 01-06-2016, where the first completed mathematical and numerical desig model was revealed --see the file reading1J2016.pdf
 At this seminar, I ran the matlab simulation at the end of the seminar for 100 Wetropolis days, i.e. 1000s real time, which is about 100s computational time.
 While there shoudl be 2.73 extreme events on average over 100 wd's, in that simulation it was not till day 99 that the first extreme rainfall event and flooding happened.
 Meanwhile I was babbling for 99s for the extreme event to appears, sweating buckts thinking that I had set up the simulation incorrectly.
 Then on day 100, bang, the extreme flooding event flooded the city.
 "Did you keep us in suspense on purpose, had you arrange this", I recall prof Dayl Holm asking.
 "Sure", I said, and smiled: "I did not.
 I was swaeting buckets that something went wrng but, hey, that is probability for you".
 I think I saved a screen shot of this simulation with one spike on wd 99.
 See, indeed, the file simulator11ic.jpg